 Welcome to powellbooks Of Somerset 100% Secure Valid SSL Certificate

 FREE UK SHIPPINGWelcome to the home of powellbooks Of Somerset.
-Please search or browse our inventory of hard to find, out of print, used, and 1st edition books.
-We try to keep a good selection of History, Military History and Science Fiction and Fantasy books in stock.
-We also have an eclectic mix of other titles in stock.
+We hope you enjoy searching or browsing our inventory of secondhand fiction and non-fiction books We try to keep a good selection of History, Military History and Science Fiction and Fantasy books in stock.
+We also have an eclectic mix of other titles in our inventory.
 If you can't find what you like please fill out our off-line search form and we will search our off-line inventory, other bookstores and book search services for you.

 All books are sent FREE in UK only, via Royal mail 1st or 2nd class signed for, or if the book is heavy by another courier.